brettle/DeepBlueRobotics.github.io/sponsors.md

       image: /images/solidworks.png
       href: https://www.solidworks.com/
-      content: SOLIDWORKS Corp. develops and markets 3D CAD design software, analysis software, and product data management software.SolidWorks, is one of the largest 3D software companies in the world.
+      content: SOLIDWORKS Corp. develops and markets 3D CAD design software, analysis software, and product data management software.
+SolidWorks, is one of the largest 3D software companies in the world.
     - title: SolidProfessor
       image: /images/solid-professor.png
       href: www.solidprofessor.com
-      content: SolidProfessor is an online learning platform for engineers, design teams, and instructors at K12 and post-secondary schools.
+      content: SolidProfessor is an online learning platform for engineers, design teams, and instructors at K-12 and post-secondary schools.
 With a SolidProfessor offers on-demand SOLIDWORKS courses and lessons in CAD, CAM, BIM, engineering methods, and more.
 sponsor_us: